Lee Jong-min (swimmer)

-Lee Jong-Min (이 종민; born March 8, 1982) is a South Korean former swimmer, who specialized in backstroke events.
+Lee Jong-Min (born March 8, 1982) is a South Korean former swimmer, who specialized in backstroke events.
 Lee competed only in the men's 200 m backstroke at the 2000 Summer Olympics in Sydney.
 He posted a FINA B-standard entry time of 2:05.44 from the Dong-A Swimming Tournament in Ulsan.
 He challenged seven other swimmers in heat two, including Cuba's Olympic bronze medalist Neisser Bent.
 Because only a single swimmer scratched from his heat, Lee closed out the field to last place by a 2.09-second deficit behind winner Bent in 2:07.14.
 Lee failed to advance into the semifinals, as he placed thirty-ninth overall in the prelims.